Angular2Guy/AngularPortfolioMgr/README.md

 The project can now serve as an example of howto integrate Angular and Spring Boot with Gradle as a build tool.
 * The Gradle build is done.
 * The security setup is done.
 It uses Jwt Tokens and has an auto refresh feature in the frontend and a rest endpoint in the backend.
 Apache Kafka can be used for Jwt Token revokation.
 The error handling for problems with Kafka events is implemented with transaction rollback.
-* The Angular fronted displays different D3 charts and statistics.
+* The Angular fronted displays several D3 charts and statistics.
 Comparison indexes have been added to the to the charts and statistics.
-* The import for the Kaggle SEC Filings dataset is implemented.
+* The import of the Kaggle SEC Filings dataset is implemented and optimized.
-* The UI for the search in the SEC Filings uses Drag and Drop and displays the results in a table or in a tree of tables if company filters are used.
+* The UI for the search in the SEC Filings data set uses Drag and Drop and displays the results in a Angular Components table or in an Angular Components tree of Angular Components tables.
-* The search of the SEC Filings uses the Jpa Criteria Api to dynamicaly generate the query.
+* The search of the SEC Filings uses the Jpa Criteria Api to dynamicaly generate the query requested by the frontend.

-The current state is that the features are implemented and will continue to be improved.
+The current state is that the features are implemented and it will continue to be improved.

 ## Portfolio Manager setup
 To use the Portfolio Manager 2 Apikeys are needed to import the stock quotes and the company information.